EwweKovacevic/AutoAFK-Kick-FiveM/README.md

 # AutoAFK-Kick
  Automatically kick someone if they've been AFK for over 10 minutes!
+(FIVEM)

 ## Warning
 This might be a bit inaccurate as this script is barely tested so there might be bugs, if there are bugs just join my [Discord server](https://discord.gg/eJfgfFtZ2r) and open a ticket.